Dressing (medicine): Interactive products

 Hydrogel dressing: This dressing is made up of synthetic polymers such as methacrylate and polyvinyl pyrrolidine.
 It has high water content, thus provides moisture and cooling effect for the wound.
 The dressing is easy to remove from the wound without causing any damage.
 The dressing is also non-irritant.
 Therefore, it is used for dry necrotic wound, necrotic wound, pressure ulcers, and burn wound.
 It is not suitable for wounds with heavy discharge and infected wounds.

 Hydrocolloid dressing: This type of dressing contains two layers: inner colloidal layer and outer waterproof layer.
 It contains gel forming agents such as carboxymethylcellulose, gelatin and pectin.
 When the dressing is in contact with the wound, the wound discharge are retained to form gel which provides moist environment for wound healing.
 It protects the wound from bacterial contamination, absorbs wound discharge, and digests necrotic tissues.
 It is mostly use as secondary dressing.
 However, it is not used in wound with high discharge and neuropathic ulcers.

 Alginate dressing: This type of dressing is made up of either sodium or calcium salt of alginic acid.
 This dressing can absorb high amount of discharge from a wound.
 Ions present in the dressing can interact with blood to produce a film that protects the wound from bacterial contamination.
 However, this dressing is not suitable for dry wounds, third degree burn wound, and deep wounds with exposed bone.
 It also requires secondary dressing because wounds can quickly dry up with alginate dressing.

 Hydrofiber dressing: Made up of sodium carboxymethyl cellulose, hydrofibers can absorb high amounts of wound discharge, forming a gel and preventing skin maceration.

 Bioactive products

-Advancements in understanding of wounds have commanded biomedical innovations in the treatment of acute, chronic, and other types of wounds.
 Many biologics, skin substitutes, biomembranes and scaffolds have been developed to facilitate wound healing through various mechanisms.